All Episodes

 We're able to extract the comment I referred to mere moments ago from October 13th of 2004.

-The debate was in Tempe, Arizona, a presidential debate, President George W. Bush and Senator John Kerry, who uh served in Vietnam.
+President George W. Bush and Senator John Kerry, who served in Vietnam.

 At that point in time, nobody knew of the creepy pervert Mark Foley and his activity.

-The next stage of the story as it'll develop is how many closeted gay Republican men were involved in processing this information about Foley, blah, blah, blah.
+The next stage of the story, as it'll develop, is how many closeted gay Republican men were involved in processing this information about Foley, blah, blah, blah.

-There is a list Democratic gays, Democrat operatives circulating a list of closeted Republican gays on Capitol Hill.
+There is a list, Democratic gays, Democrat operatives circulating a list of closeted Republican gays on Capitol Hill.

-And I made the point is this happened before they try to suppress conservative turnout, they're trying to get you church thumpers out there believing that your party is just as immersed in sin as the Democrats are, except they're phony about it.
+They're trying to get you church thumpers out there believing that your party is just as immersed in sin as the Democrats are, except they're phony about it.

-They try to lead you to believe that they're clean and pure as the wind driven snow, but they're all a bunch of preverts.
+They try to lead you to believe that they're clean and pure as the wind-driven snow, but they're all a bunch of preverts.

 They're all a bunch of sinners.

-Republican Party has them too, but they're liars because they can't afford you to know Democrats are proudly gay.
+Republican Party has them too, but they're liars because they can't afford you to know Democrats are proudly gay, which we will touch on in a moment as well.

-He said, Both of you are opposed to gay marriage, but to understand how you have come to that conclusion, I want to ask you a more basic question.
+He said, both of you are opposed to gay marriage, but to understand how you have come to that conclusion, I want to ask you a more basic question.

 Do you believe homosexuality is a choice?